svin24/svin24.github.io/content/blog/The-Netherlands.md

 my grasp.
 I expect to look back on this transition with confidence in a decision well-made.

-Leuk je te ontmoeten, Nederland!
+Leuk jullie te ontmoeten, Nederland!

 Oh, and yes: I will be re-locating SourceHut, the incorporated entity, to the Netherlands, and gradually moving our infrastructure over the pond.
 Details